 Grow and package fresh, safe and nutritious vegetables which customers want and are willing to pay a fair price for, enabling sustainability, growth, and innovation in fresh produce production.

 KAI-KAI FARM is forty acres 9 miles west of I-95 in Martin County's Box Ranch citrus production area.
-There are 20 (net) acres for vegetable production although only about 10 are ready now.
-The farm, initially built between 2003-2011 is of latest design as it incorporates all water conservation and surface water engineering features to mitigate pollution of our rivers and aquifer.
-The ground is virtually flat; and the sandy soil contains about 0.5% native organic matter.
-Drainage is all on-site and consists of about 1 mile of ditches and two one-acre ponds built to retain several inches of rainfall.
+There are 20 (net) acres for vegetable production.
+The farm, initially built between 2003-2011 is of latest design as it incorporates all water conservation and surface water engineering features to mitigate pollution of our aquifer, rivers, and lagoon.
+The growing areas are virtually flat; and the sandy soil contains about 0.5 to 1% organic matter which increases each year due to compost amendments with every new planting bed.
+Drainage is all on-site with 1 mile of ditches and two one-acre ponds built for over 20 acre feet of rainfall retention.
 The vegetable growing area is regularly laser adjusted with just a small slope for sheet flow drainage of the raised bed system.
-The runoff collects at the headlands (where equipment drives) and "under drains" several inches below the soil surface collect the excess and discharge the filtered water into our ditches.
+The runoff collects at the headlands (where equipment drives) and "under drains" several inches below the soil surface percolate the excess and discharge the filtered water into our grass-lined (filtration) ditches which link to the ponds.
 Organic material is saved and recycled back into the growing area.
+The success of our fertilizer and organics retention plan is demonstrated by the high water quality in our detention ponds which have never been treated for algae.
 Our full-time pressurized irrigation system, for the miles of drip tape each season, is supplied by three 4-inch wells each about 85 feet deep.
 The well water, high in calcium carbonate mineral, is somewhat alkaline with a pH of 7.8.
 The site is master planned with 3-phase underground electrical services to four service areas and two other building pads reserved for future construction.
 Over two thousand eucalyptus, juniper, oak, palm and bamboo trees have been planted to provide protection from the frequent winds.
 All the landscaping is irrigated with water-saving drippers and sprinklers.
 Numerous bird houses and Martin County's largest bat house have been built and installed by our good friend Doug Brown.

-Kai-Kai Farm's sustainability efforts include recycling and that accounts for the conversion of 40-foot steel shipping containers into buildings and storage on-site.
-The front pole barn is for planting operations and postharvest packing; it includes an adjacent greenhouse used to grow starter plants called plugs and has also been the site of numerous special events featuring our farm-fresh produce prepared by chefs.
+Our buildings consist of recycled shipping containers.
+The front pole barn, built from two 40-foot containers, is for planting operations and postharvest packing; it includes an adjacent greenhouse used to grow starter plants called plugs and has also been the site of numerous special events featuring our farm-fresh produce prepared by chefs.
 The back barn built of four shipping containers double-stacked serves as office, maintenance, storage and irrigation control.
 Currently under construction are mushroom production chambers built from two 40 foot shipping containers.
+Our mushroom propagation and general purpose lab, built within a 40-foot former reefer container, is operational.

-Protected agriculture will soon become a part of our production areas; 2013 will see completion of a one-acre shade house for delicate plants like squash, greens, herbs and peppers.
-Egg production is scheduled for 2014 from a new 10,000 square foot shade house for pastured chickens and turkeys.
+Protected agriculture will soon become a part of our production areas; early 2014 will see completion of a one-acre shade house for delicate plants like squash, greens, herbs and peppers.
+Site work on the back lot has commenced for the 10,000 square foot shiitake mushroom shadehouse.
+Site work is complete for the tunnel pad next to Kanner Highway.

 Finally, for postharvest field heat mitigation and short term storage the farm has four separate walk-in coolers; three were added in 2013 thanks to the generous gift from our friends at Roosth Construction of Stuart .
 These offer a wide variety of temperature ranges required for the numerous vegetables Diane and her team grow.